Regularized Fluctuating Lattice Boltzmann Model: METHOD

 and introduce distinct relaxation rates \( \omega_h \) and \( \omega_g \) for the non-conserved hydrodynamics modes \( k=4\dots9 \), and the ghost modes \( k=10\dots26 \), respectively.
 Following Refs~\cite{dunweg2007statistical,adhikari2005fluctuating}, we set \( \omega_g = 1 \) to avoid spurious dissipation of thermal noise by ghost modes.

 Thus, the final form of the regularized fluctuating LBE reads

 where \( \varphi_k \) incorporates the relaxation rate \( \omega_k \) of the \( k \)-th mode as defined in Eq.~\ref{fluct_phi}.
 Also,

 with the equilibrium part \( f_i^{(0)} \) evaluated using the recursive relation in Eq.~\ref{recursive_eq}.
-Interestingly, Eqs.~(\ref{hermite_feq2}) and (\ref{hermite_fneq2h}) provide a component-wise expression of the back-transformation defined in Eq.~\ref{backtrasf}, confirming the consistency of the Hermite-based expansion.
+Interestingly, Eqs.~(\ref{hermite_feq2}) and (\ref{hermite_fneq2h}) provide a component-wise expression of the back-transformation defined in Eq.~\ref{backtrasf}, confirming the consistency of the Hermite-based expansion , where the transformation matrix from population space to moment space reads $M_{ki}=e_{ki}$ and the inverse matrix is $M^{-1}_{ki}=w_i b_k^{-1} e_{ki}$.

+To summarize, by employing a full Hermite representation on the D3Q27 lattice, and using the recursive relations in Eqs.~\ref{recursive_eq}, we are able to construct both hydrodynamic and non-hydrodynamic (ghost) Hermite moments.
+In this way, higher-order ghost modes are expressed explicitly as combinations of lower-order hydrodynamic moments, thereby integrating fluctuations consistently within the same Hermite framework.